Tracy Hayward, Innerpreneur

 Hayward sold her frozen purees out of the back of her “delivery truck,” a Volvo station wagon.
 She held meetings with powerful stakeholders at her card table.
 By year seven, The Perfect Purée was profitable.
 Hayward was making a salary and had employees.
 During a deep recession that took down many of her compatriots, she forged ahead, undaunted.
 In 1997, she relocated the company to California’s edenic wine country, re-establishing it as The Perfect Purée of Napa Valley, LLC.

-Now selling over 40 flavors of premium purees, specialties and blends, The Perfect Purée of Napa Valley enhances the enjoyment of food and beverages for foodservice and culinary professionals around the globe.
-Chefs, pastry chefs, bakers, mixologists and other culinary masters develop signature gastronomic works of art using its unique flavors such as prickly pear, white peach, pink guava, roasted red pepper, tamarind and yuzu.
+Now selling over 30 flavors of premium purees, specialties and blends, The Perfect Purée of Napa Valley enhances the enjoyment of food and beverages for foodservice and culinary professionals around the globe.
+Chefs, pastry chefs, bakers, mixologists and other culinary masters develop signature gastronomic works of art using its unique flavors such as Prickly Pear, White Peach, Pink Guava, Sweet Hibiscus, Tamarind and Yuzu Luxe Sour.
 “Our customers are native geniuses in their own right.
 If you were a visual artist, you’d want to have your pastels handy.
 Our reliable purees help them to create, play and make people happy,” Hayward says.

 “Surrender to Your Senses”